 This post contains affiliate links.
-As an Amazon Associate, The Salt Sirens earns from qualifying purchases.
+The Salt Sirens earns from qualifying purchases.

 This article originally appeared on The Freedive Café, a podcast dedicated purely to freediving where top freedivers discuss techniques, experiences, notes on conservation, and their love of freediving.
 Support and subscribe to the podcast to hear each new episode first.

 Alessia Zecchini is from Rome and is based there when she isn’t traveling around the world.
 She’s only 25 years old and started freediving when she was just 13 years old!

 In her first Italian Championships at age 18 she won two silver medals.
 Since then, she’s won too many gold, silvers and bronzes across several disciplines to list.

 She is the current AIDA world record holder in CWT with an astonishing 104m and CMAS world record holder in DYN with 250m.

 In this episode of The Freedive Cafe we discuss